cesar-guillen/Chirpy-Page-Protector-Plugin/README.md

 ```
 * This replaces the .md file with an encrypted YAML blob (first line starts with ciphertext:).
 * You should only commit the encrypted versions to GitHub.
-* Make sure that the password you use to encrypt markdown files is the same as the one in you GitHub env
+* Make sure that the password you use to encrypt markdown files is the same as the one in your GitHub env

 ## 🔄 How It Works
 ### 🔐 Markdown-Level Encryption